Home Page

 ACT 110 - Beginning Weight Training.
 1 Credit.

 (R-4) Offered every term.
-Develop the strength and size of skeletal muscles.
-Learn the form of weighted bars, dumbbells or weight stacks in order to oppose the force generated by muscle through concentric or eccentric contraction.
-Students may include up to but not more than 4 credits earned in activity courses (ACT 100-287) in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+Students will develop the strength and size of skeletal muscles and learn the form of weighted bars, dumbbells, or weight stacks in order to oppose the force generated by muscle through concentric or eccentric contraction.

 ACT 111 - Beginning Weight Training - Women.
 1 Credit.